 (d) A calculator to assist institutions in such instances will be published on the agency website.

 An OCOG award can be used for continuous enrollment.
 In addition to a student's annual award amount, the student can receive an additional term award amount (one-third for quarter terms or one-half for semester terms of the annual award amount) if continuously enrolled for the entire academic year.

 (4) Duration of grants

 An OCOG award is limited to ten semesters or fifteen quarters, the equivalent of five academic years of full-time undergraduate education.
 If a student received an award from the Ohio instructional grant (OIG) programs previously, those semesters or quarters of receipt of OIG will be counted toward the ten semester/fifteen quarter limit for the OCOG program.
-A grant made to an eligible student on the basis of less than full-time enrollment shall be based on the number of credit hours for which the student is enrolled and shall be computed in accordance with a formula adopted by the chancellor.
+A grant made to an eligible student on the basis of less than full-time enrollment will be based on the number of credit hours for which the student is enrolled and will be computed in accordance with a formula adopted by the chancellor.

 (H) Payment of opportunity grants

 (1) Students: The student awarded an OCOG award who is enrolled in a participating institution shall agree to permit the Ohio department of higher education, on the student's behalf, to make payment of the grant to the institution.
-The remittance shall be made payable to the institution in which the student is enrolled.
+The remittance will be made payable to the institution in which the student is enrolled.

 (a) Payment requests for the OCOG award will need to be made by accessing a payment file on the HEI system.

-(b) The institution shall apply the grant awarded to the student to the instructional and general fees of the institution for the requested term in that academic year after that student's federal pell grant and EFC allotment have been applied to the instructional and general fees charges.
+(b) The institution will apply the grant awarded to the student to the instructional and general fees of the institution for the requested term in that academic year after that student's federal pell grant and EFC allotment have been applied to the instructional and general fees charges.